Mbarara City FC: 2019 - 2020 Premier League Season

+The 2022-2023 season began with some uncertainty due to the loss of several key players during the preseason.
+However, the team quickly found its footing, starting the campaign with a decisive 3-1 victory over Booma FC.

+Under head coach Sadiq Ssempijja, Mbarara City FC maintained a competitive edge in the league.
+Notable performances included a crucial win against Jinja North United and a series of unbeaten matches that bolstered their position in the standings.
+At the end of the season, the team finished runners-up and was promoted back to the Uganda Premier League.

 Stadium

 The team play their home games at Kakyeka Stadium, in Mbarara City, which has a capacity of 10,000.
+The stadium is also home to other regional football tournaments in western Uganda.

 Supporters

 The bulk of Mbarara City FC supporters come from the Western Ugandan districts of Mbarara, Isingiro, Ibanda, Kiruhura, Ntungamo, Sheema, Bushenyi and the country's Capital City of Kampala.